Diving in the Seychelles

 The Seychelles Diving Experience

-Seychelles and its exquisite marine treasures will keep you mesmerized.
-The island is a real living museum of natural history and encloses the rarest species of flora around the globe.
-A real dream-come-true island, the aquatic flora of this wonderland is rich and exceptional, teeming with corals and gardens.
-There is lot to explore, which is why divers will simply love it here.
+The islands are a museum of natural history and are home to some of the rarest species of flora around the globe.
+The aquatic flora of this wonderland is rich and exceptional, teeming with corals and gardens, making it a perfect destination for a great diving experience.

-Along with its amazing flora, the Seychelles Island contains one of the most diverse outstanding fauna around the world, ranging from tiny creatures to giants ones.
-Species such as angelfish, reef sharks, octopus, whale sharks, hawksbill turtle, giant tortoise and many others contribute to make the island’s fauna unique.
+Along with its amazing flora, the Seychelles Island contains one of the most diverse outstanding fauna around the world, ranging from tiny creatures to large ones.
+Species such as angelfish, reef sharks, octopus, whale sharks, hawksbill turtle and giant tortoise make the diversity of fauna unique.

 Seychelles diving tips